Swarupa567/Stock_price_prediction/README.md

 # Stock_price_prediction

-The repository contains all the fields scripts for predicting the price of a stock.
+The repository contains all the field scripts for predicting the price of a stock.

 ## Contents